 The device’s overall size is 6.9 cm x 13 cm x 10 cm, and it was quite heavy, weighing up to 750g.

 To operate the 10-key calculator, the stylus is inserted into a link corresponding to the desired number and pulled down.
 As the continuous chain revolves, it advances a number wheel whose value is seen in the window at the top.

 When a wheel revolves from 9 to 0, the tens carry mechanism automatically and advance the next wheel by one.
-Although this process was efficient, advancing the tens to multiple digits at once, such as from 999 to 1000, requires some extra hand strength.
+Although this process was efficient, advancing the tens to multiple digits at once, such as from 999 to 1000, required some extra hand strength.

-Also, unlike popular belief, this mechanical calculator also executes subtraction activities, although via the 9s complement method.
+Also, contrary to popular belief, this mechanical calculator also executes subtraction activities, although via the 9s complement method.
 In this method, red numbers are shown to the right side of each chain.
 Clearing the result register is achieved by turning the knob at the bottom right until all digits show zero.